julienp17/WaveMirror/README.md

 - Solidworks modelisation & 3D printing (GRONDIN Guillaume)
 - Arduino connections & servos (FERRERE Guillyann)
 - Raspberry Pi & Arduino code (PAUSE Julien) <-- Author of this repository

+Since the author of this repository is responsible for the Raspberry Pi part, you'll find more ressources in that directory.
+However, don't hesitate to ask if you have any questions about other parts.

+Feel free to contact me about this project at : julien.pause17@gmail.com